mxrnx/fikaba/README.md

 Some of the differences between futallaby and fikaba are:

 * html5 instead of xhtml
+* style picker

 and more to come

+## Installation
+1. Place the files from this repository in a folder on your webserver
+2. Edit/move config.example.php to config.php and edit it
+3. Make sure IMG\_DIR and THUMB\_DIR exist and chmod them to 777
+4. Navigate to imgboard.php in your browser
+5. Pour yourself some puerh and admire your professional adminship

 ## License
 See the file LICENSE.